TheCoreMan/make-git-better-levels/README.md

-The flag was hidden in one of the commit messages in the current branch's history.
-The commit message where it's hidden has the text "The flag was hidden here" in it.
+The flag is hidden 198 commits before this one.

-Find it.
+Find it, but don't start manually counting ¯\_(ツ)_/¯